firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 ### 3. Set up VSCode
 You will need VS Code and its Firebase extension (VS Code extension) to automatically generate Swift code for your queries.
 * Install VS Code
-* Download the [extension](https://firebasestorage.googleapis.com/v0/b/firemat-preview-drop/o/vsix%2Ffirebase-vscode-latest.vsix?alt=media) and drag it into the "Extensions" Left Nav bar for installation.
+* Download the [extension](https://firebasestorage.googleapis.com/v0/b/firemat-preview-drop/o/vsix%2Ffirebase-vscode-latest.vsix?alt=media) and drag it into the "Extensions" in the Left Navigation bar for installation.
+Keep in mind double clicking the file won't install.
-* Create a fdc folder
+* Create a fdc folder where you like to have firebase configuration.
 ```
 mkdir fdc
 ```
-* Open VS Code from FDC folder
+* Open VS Code from folder you just created
 * Select the Firebase icon on the left and login
 * Click on "Run firebase init" button

-* Select Data Connect
+* Select the first option of Data Connect
-* Select the project, service and database ID you setup on the console
+* Enter/Select the project, service and database ID you setup on the console
 * Enter to select the default connector ID and complete the rest of the process

 ### 4. Create a schema and generate some dummy data